ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: support}

 You can find your toolchain ID in the URL of your selected toolchain tool.
 For more information, see [Identifying your toolchain ID](/docs/ContinuousDelivery?topic=ContinuousDelivery-aggregating-multiple-sources).

+## Can I manage toolchains by using Terraform?
+{: #terraform}
+{: faq}
+{: support}

+You can use Terraform to create, read, update, and delete toolchains and tool integrations.
+For more information about using Terraform with toolchains, see [Creating a toolchain with Terraform](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started&interface=terraform#creating_a_toolchain_terraform), [Deleting a toolchain with Terraform](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using&interface=terraform#deleting_a_toolchain_terraform), [Working with tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations&interface=terraform), and the [`ibm_cd_toolchain` resources documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cd_toolchain){: external}.

+## Can I manage toolchains by using an API?
+{: #api}
+{: faq}
+{: support}

+You can use HTTP APIs or selected programming language SDKs to create, read, update, and delete toolchains and tool integrations.
+For more information about using toolchains and tool integrations with the API, see [Creating a toolchain with the API](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started&interface=api#creating_a_toolchain_api), [Deleting a toolchain with the API](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using&interface=api#deleting_a_toolchain_api), [Working with tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations&interface=api), and the [CD Toolchain API docs](https://cloud.ibm.com/apidocs/toolchain){: external}.

+## Can I use the console, APIs, or CLI to modify resources that are managed by Terraform?
+{: #resource_drift}
+{: faq}
+{: support}

+When you use Terraform to manage resources such as {{site.data.keyword.contdelivery_short}} service instances, toolchains, and Tekton pipelines, avoid changing the resources by using the console, APIs, or CLI, or by any other method outside of Terraform's control.

+If you circumvent Terraform by directly changing resources, you might cause [resource drift](https://developer.hashicorp.com/terraform/tutorials/state/resource-drift){: external}, a situation in which the states of your actual resources on {{site.data.keyword.cloud_notm}} deviate from the definition of the resources in Terraform.
+The next time that you apply the Terraform configuration, Terraform attempts to update your resources to align them with the Terraform configuration.
+This action might lead to unintended consequences, such as reverting changes or deleting and then re-creating resources.

+For more information about resource drift, see [Manage Resource Drift](https://developer.hashicorp.com/terraform/tutorials/state/resource-drift){: external}.